RevelDigital/split-package-download-tool/README.md

 ```
 REVEL_SPLIT_PACKAGE_API_KEY
 ```
-The **SplitPackageDownloadByGroup** script provides a list of all device groups from the account.
+The **SplitPackageDownloadByGroup** and **SplitPackageGroupBatchDownload** scripts provides a list of all device groups from the account.
 Once a group is selected, the first device in that group becomes the media reference device.

 However, when running the **SplitPackageDownloadByRegKey** script, the registration key of the designated media reference device must be provided.
 The registration key can be added as environmental variable using the following key name.